Dutch-Raptor/compose/compose-error-codes/src/codes/warnings/W0001_used_uninitialized_variable.md

 ### Explanation

-When you declare a variable without assigning it a value, it defaults to the **unit value `()`**, similar to `void` in other languages.
+When you declare a variable with `let` but do **not** give it an initial value, Compose defaults it to the unit value `()` (similar to `void` in other languages).

-While this may be valid syntax, it’s often a sign of a mistake — for example, forgetting to assign a value or assuming the variable has a meaningful default.
+While this is valid syntax, it often indicates a mistake — such as assuming the variable has a meaningful default or forgetting to initialize it before use.

+This warning helps prevent subtle logic bugs or no-op evaluations.

 ---

 ### Fixes

-#### ✅ Initialize the variable at declaration time:
+#### ✅ Initialize the variable during declaration:

 ```compose
 let a = 42;
 a
 ```

-#### ✅ If you intend to assign it later, do so before using it:
+#### ✅ Assign a value before using the variable:

 ```compose
 let a;